WICG/historical-paymentrequest/explainer.md

 User-Agents are free to determine the preferred payment instrument form for a given platform.
 For example, User-Agents on mobile devices may require that payment instruments be installed as native applications.

-Payment instruments should in their manifest file, however, point to an embeddable_url that can communicate via `postMessage` that implements the `paymentRequest` message protocol.
+Payment instruments should point to an embeddable_url in their manifest that can communicate via `postMessage` that implements the `paymentRequest` message protocol.
 This allows all user-agents to support a payment instrument with basic iFrame communication protocols.

 > ZK: How hard should we push to standardize something on desktop?
 Should we standardize that user-agents on desktops should support iFrames and postMessage?
 Or do we leave it up to the user-agents themselves to decide?
 I'm afraid if we leave it purely up to User-Agents, we are at risk for telling payment instruments that they have to write three different extensions for three different browsers.
 Thoughts?